'66 Tiger Tales

 July 19, 2020.
-In Process.
 The Boston Area Virtual Lunch group, with members from all the New England states, has many sailors and Navy veterans with some near death experiences.
 They've shared a few of their stories, and some more may be on the way.

 The current COVID-19 epidemic is affecting everyone's life, and it is particular concern for our age group.
 If you have any stories to share, please send them to the webmaster (firstname.lastname@example.org).
 Our stories and experiences will be helpful to other classmates.

 - Michael Peterman and his wife Cara recently returned to their home in Ontario from Florida and started a voluntary 14-day self-quarantine.
 Michael's What Some Local Seniors are Doing During Their Coronavirus Self-Quarantine describes their experience and reflections in the first two weeks.
 They are now in the sixth week and would likely change a few things but not the general tone.
 The column appeared in the "Peterborough Examiner" on 7 April 2020.